 However, I’ve found that I get much better results when I focus on the behaviours more than the targets.
 When the desired behaviours – like responsibility, communication, and trust – are reinforced, suddenly the results are a natural outcome.
 More often than not, hard targets are exceeded as a result.

 2. Reward what you want to see, don’t punish what you want to see less of

 How exactly do you measure and reward responsibility?
 How do you rate trust that doesn’t seem as if it is biased depending on how likeable you are?
-Or how to you quantify good communication?
+Or how do you quantify good communication?

-Admittedly, it’s much harder and more complex to reward behaviors than results.
+Admittedly, it’s much harder and more complex to reward behaviours than results.
 That’s part of the reason why targets are used as a performance measure.
 It takes much more thought and attention to measuring values than simply pulling a few reports from a system.

 Most people want to be good and exceed expectations, it’s just that they don’t always know what the organization is looking for.
 So tell them.
 Everyday.
-Make recognizing desired behaviors part of the company culture.
+Make recognizing desired behaviours part of the company culture.